Big Bend - Saltwater Paddling Trail - FAQs

 The paddling guide will direct you to the location and quantity of water needed at refill points.
 You will need to bring collapsible containers sufficient for holding a total of two gallons of water.
 It is essential to stay well hydrated while paddling; we recommend a minimum of one gallon per person per day.

-- Trip 1 has lodging available four nights out of eight: Econfina River State Park, Keaton Beach, Steinhatchee and Horseshoe Beach.
-Camping is required at Rock Island, Spring Warrior, Dallus Creek and Sink Creek.
+- Trip 1 has lodging available five nights out of eight: Econfina River State Park, Spring Warrior, Keaton Beach, Steinhatchee and Horseshoe Beach.
+Camping is required at Rock Island, Dallus Creek and Sink Creek.

 - Trip 2 has lodging available one night (Econfina River State Park).
 Camp at Rock Island the next night.